Grandma, and the accordian she was playing the day she went into labor with Dad! 🙂

 A familiar scene during our busy concert week-the Garms family loading, unloading, waiting for everything to be loaded, trying to look busy, and finally hitting the road.

-A week after our concert at Copperfield, on Whitney’s birthday, we rose even earlier to arrive at Faith Lutheran Church in Forest Lake, MN in time to set-up all our equipment for the 12:30 p.m. concert for their senior brunch.
+A week after our concert at Copperfield, we rose even earlier to arrive at Faith Lutheran Church in Forest Lake, MN in time to set-up all our equipment for the 12:30 p.m. concert for their senior brunch.
 Our set-up went pretty fast, so we had spare time to do a photo shoot.
 (Thus the new photos you see on the blog.)

 This picture will not make it as a CD cover, I assure you, unless for some strange reason we suddenly like ourselves in purple and red!